Webcam model: Camming industry

-As of 2016, the money generated by camming sites was upwards of US$2 billion annually.
-The pornography business as a whole is estimated to be about $5 billion.
+As of 2016, the money generated by camming sites was upwards of $2 billion (USD) annually, and the pornography business as a whole is estimated to be about $5 billion.
 According to the web traffic analysis service Compete.com, LiveJasmin generates more than 9 million unique viewers a month.
 Similar webcam model hosting sites such as Chaturbate, Cam4, and MyFreeCams boast 4.1 million, 3.7 million and 2 million unique monthly visitors, respectively.
 Certain hosting sites such as the aforementioned Chaturbate, LiveJasmin, ManyVids, and many other providers also offer payment in cryptocurrency.

 The decentralized business model of camming has upended the pornography industry in multiple ways.
 Camming revenue has been severely cutting into the profits of the pornographic movie business, which has also been eroded for several years by piracy and the distribution of free sexual content on the Internet.
-The pornographic film industry used to be male-dominated, except for the performers.
-Since camming requires only a video camera, broadband service, and a computer, there has now been a power reversal, and female webcam performers are driving the industry.
+The pornographic film industry used to be male-dominated (except for the performers).
+Since camming usually only requires a video camera, broadband service, and a computer, there has now been a power reversal, and female webcam performers have been driving the industry.
 Todd Blatt, a former pornographic movie producer, has said, "If you're the middle guy who has been eating off this industry for 20 years, it's a big change.
 The girls don't need anybody."

 The new revolution that the decentralized camming industry has brought also challenged many cultural stereotypes concerning both the camgirls and their customers.
-Ethnography researcher Dr Theresa Senft became a camgirl for a year while doing four years of research for her 2008 book Camgirls: Celebrity and Community in the Age of Social Networks.
+Ethnography researcher Dr. Theresa Senft became a camgirl for a year while doing four years of research for her 2008 book, Camgirls: Celebrity and Community in the Age of Social Networks.
 Senft has described herself as "the first academic camgirl" while becoming a "camgirl writing about camgirls."
 Anna Katzen, a camgirl who has a postgraduate degree from Harvard, stated during an interview:

 The men I meet online rarely fall into the category of anonymous asses who have abandoned all social etiquette, nor do they resemble the pasty, calculator-wristwatch-wearing forebears of chat rooms past.
 Many, in fact, are successful professionals in their field – whether it be law, the arts or academia.
 Some of my most popular performances entail me reading erotica, perhaps Anaïs Nin or the Marquis de Sade, in the buff.
 Oftentimes, the books are gifts from fans, who will probe me for literary analysis if I don't probe myself with something else first.